-A representative form is valid for one year from the date it is signed by both the enrollee and the appointee, unless revoked.
 If the enrollee would like the same individual to continue serving as a representative after one year, the enrollee must reappoint that person by submitting a new representative form.

-In addition, a form is valid for the life of a grievance, coverage request, or appeal if the grievance, coverage request, or appeal was received within one year of the date a representative form is signed by both the enrollee and appointee.
+A form is valid for the life of a grievance, coverage request, or appeal if the grievance, coverage request, or appeal was received within one year of the date a representative form is signed by both the enrollee and appointee.

 If the representative form is maintained and accessible by the plan, a photocopy of the signed representative form is not required to be filed with future grievances, coverage requests, or appeals made on behalf of the enrollee in order to continue representation.
 If the plan uses a representative form that is on file for requests, it must include a copy when sending a case file to higher level adjudicators, if applicable.